Steinhaus Filtration and Stable Paths in the Mapper: Acknowledgment

-In this work, we established the cover filtration, a new kind of filtration that enables application of TDA to previously inaccessible types of data.
-We then developed a theory of stable paths in the cover filtration, and provide algorithms for computing the Pareto frontier between short and stable paths.
+We introduced the Steinhaus filtration, a new kind of filtration that enables application of TDA to previously inaccessible types of data.
+We then developed a theory of stable paths in the Steinhaus filtration, and provide algorithms for computing the Pareto frontier between short and stable paths.
 As proof of their utility to real world applications, we show how these two ideas can be applied to the analysis of recommendation systems and of Mapper in the context of explainable machine learning.

 The results in this paper suggest many new questions.
-Proving Conjecture \ref{thm:equivalence} is a highly desirable goal.
-We showed that the cover filtration is stable to small changes within the cover.
-How does this result relate to the stability of persistence diagrams of the Steinhaus Mapper filtration with respect to changes in the data, cover parameters, or filter functions \cite{CaMiOu2018,DeMeWa2016}?

-The application of recommendation systems leaves us curious if the cover filtration along with new results such as the one on predicting links in graphs using persistent homology \cite{bhatia2018understanding} could provide methods for answering the main question in recommendation system research: \emph{what item to recommend to the user next?}
+The application of recommendation systems leaves us curious if the Steinhaus filtration along with new results such as the one on predicting links in graphs using persistent homology \cite{bhatia2018understanding} could provide methods for answering the main question in recommendation system research: \emph{what item to recommend to the user next?}

-While paths and connected components are most amenable to interpretations, could other structures in the cover filtration also suggest insights?
-What would holes and loops in the cover filtration for recommendation systems mean?
+While paths and connected components are most amenable to practical interpretations, could other structures in the Steinhaus filtration also suggest insights?
+What would holes and loops in the Steinhaus filtration for recommendation systems mean?

-Our application for explanations in machine learning models raises the following question.
-What are the implications of understanding a path as in Figure \ref{fig:mapper_paths}?
-How could the predictive model be updated to account for such implications?

-The applications of cover filtration and stable paths are not limited to ones we highlighted.
-One possibility not explored is for sensor networks.
-Sensor coverage areas are often not uniform balls, and the cover filtration is aptly suited for developing a filtration.
-In the context of communication networks, stable paths could be interpreted as reliable routes.
-Yet another direct application could be in finding driving directions that take not only short, but also ``easy'' routes.

-\paragraph*{Acknowledgments:} The authors acknowledge funding from the US National Science Foundation through grants 1661348 and 1819229.
-Part of the research described in this paper was conducted under the Laboratory Directed Research and Development Program at PNNL, a multi-program national laboratory operated by Battelle for the U.S.~Department of Energy.
+We showed that when the cover is finite, the Steinhaus filtration is stable to small changes within the cover.
+The example showing non $q$-tameness for instances with infinite covers even when it is in a totally bounded space motivates this following question: can we find a finite subcover that \emph{approximates} such infinite covers?